§ 4451. Definitions

 (D) assessing, selecting, and developing augmentative and alternative communication systems, and providing training in their use;

-(E) providing aural rehabilitation and related counseling services to hearing-impaired individuals and their families;
+(E) providing aural rehabilitation and related counseling services to individuals who are hard of hearing and their families;

 (F) enhancing speech-language proficiency and communication effectiveness, including accent reduction; and

 (G) screening of hearing and other factors for the purpose of speech-language evaluation, or the initial identification of individuals with other communication disorders.